zhangsgithub04/sys/Lessonplans.md

 ## Lesson Plan Hour 1
 ### Concept:  Warm up, build a sense of community
 ### Objectives: Sets the tone of the rest of the term and the course
+#### Discover how to apply counting principles and combinatorics to solve problems in computer science.
 ### Rationale: A good start is half of success.
 It is important to take a combinatorial view toward many non trivial problems and solve them using computing methods.
 ### Taking care of Administrative Tasks
 #### Write the course name and number on the board